sergioagomes/Clojure-Studies/logs/Logs.md

 ## Day 41: DEC 14, 2023

--- **Today`s Progress**: Today I read more of programming clojure, also finally understood more about how works sequences in clojure.
+- **Today`s Progress**: Today I read more of programming clojure, also finally understood more about how works sequences in clojure.

 - **Link to Description**: [Programming-Clojure](/logs/Docs/Programming-Clojure.md)

 ## Day 42: DEC 19, 2023

--- **Today`s Progress**: Today I kept some progress on Alura, learned more about sequences.
+- **Today`s Progress**: Today I kept some progress on Alura, learned more about sequences.

 - **Link to Description**: [Programming-Clojure](/logs/Docs/Programming-Clojure.md)

 ## Day 43: DEC 20, 2023

--- **Today`s Progress**: Today I kept some progress on Alura, learned more about refs, alter, and how can I use to work with then.
+- **Today`s Progress**: Today I kept some progress on Alura, learned more about refs, alter, and how can I use to work with then.

 - **Link to Description**: [Clojure-Alura](/logs/Docs/Clojure-Alura.md)

 ## Day 44: DEC 21, 2023

--- **Today`s Progress**: Today I kept some progress on Alura, learned about defrecords that's a way to work with OO in clojure, also read more of book Programming Clojure.
+- **Today`s Progress**: Today I kept some progress on Alura, learned about defrecords that's a way to work with OO in clojure, also read more of book Programming Clojure.

 - **Link to Description**: [Programming-Clojure](/logs/Docs/Programming-Clojure.md)

-## Day 45: JAN 02, 2024
+## Day 45: JAN 02, 2024Calling Structure-Specific Functions

--- **Today`s Progress**: Today I organized my study routine and recapped my notes.

-## Day 46: JAN 03, 2024

--- **Today`s Progress**: Today I read more of programming clojure, also practice a little doing some exercises

 - **Link to Description**: [Programming-Clojure](/logs/Docs/Programming-Clojure.md)